AD4Noobs/site/content/terminology_installing_a_active_directory/ntds/_index.md

 NTDS is the file that contains the Active Directory Database.
 It stores all the information about the Domain of which the current Domain Controller is part of.

 {{% notice note %}}
 As an attacker going after AD this is **the** file we want to get our hands on.
-This file contains every user attribute, including normally protected and hidden attributes such as the users password (hash).
-After gaining access to this file we are able to start cracking user passwords, create magic a [GoldenTicket](http://blog.gentilkiwi.com/securite/mimikatz/golden-ticket-kerberos) and do other 'fun' stuff.
+This file contains every user attribute, including normally protected and hidden attributes such as the user's password (hash).
+After gaining access to this file, we are able to start cracking user passwords, create magic a [GoldenTicket](http://blog.gentilkiwi.com/securite/mimikatz/golden-ticket-kerberos) and do other 'fun' stuff.
 {{% /notice %}}